-For myself and plenty of other first-time homeowners, it seems to be a little easier to picture the future potential of interior spaces, like where the Christmas tree is going to go during the holidays, what hardwoods might look like instead of ugly carpet, etc. But if you’re anything like me, being able to see a yard’s future potential just doesn’t come to mind as easily.
+For myself and plenty of other first-time homeowners, it seems to be a little easier to picture the future potential of interior spaces, like where the Christmas tree will go during the holidays, what hardwoods might look like instead of ugly carpet, etc. But if you’re anything like me, being able to see a yard’s potential just doesn’t come as easily.

 I think it’s mainly because where the interior typically has defined areas and specific functions, the yard often starts as more of a blank slate (or in my case, a mess that has to first be cleaned up before a blank slate is possible).
 As a result, I wound up constantly second-guessing my outdoor project plans, putting them off, and taking years longer than I probably should have to get started.

 If I could go back in time, I would have started on my dream yard a lot sooner.
 But now that I’ve had the opportunity for some trial and error, I can now see what I was missing all along.
 The key to adding the wow factor for a beautiful backyard is actually quite simple: divide and conquer.

 1. A Place for Storage

 When I first bought my house, I had no idea how important the space in my one-car garage would be.
 Even though I do an annual cleanout, it’s just not enough space for renovation supplies, outdoor equipment, paint, power tools, and lumber.
 The items I need for the interior upgrades compete for storage space with the equipment to maintain a healthy lawn and garden.
 That can lead to a massive mess I’m constantly stepping over (and bumping my shin into).

 Through years of organizing the interior spaces, I’ve learned a key lesson in home improvement: Make the space around you work for how you live your life.